-Professionalism: Students further develop an understanding of the professional nurse's role.
-They begin the process of assessing and intervening with individuals and families.
+Students develop their ability to practice professionally by continuing to develop an understanding of the professional nurses' role.
 They begin to analyze data and develop care plans.
-They pursue shared meaning with individual and families to establish partnerships.
-They understand healthy development in families, and nurse to support and facilitate this process.
-They begin to consider the impact of health and illness on the family, and the influence of family interactions on health and illness.
+They pursue shared meaning with individuals and families to establish partnerships.
+They understand healthy development in families and nurse to support and facilitate this process.
+They begin to consider the impact of health and illness on the family and the influence of family interactions on health and illness.
 They understand nursing in the context of family.
 They evaluate their care and incorporate a code of ethics consistent with professional practice.